MultiphaseFlowLab/FLOW36/Readme.md

 The initialisation is based on the CPU so the result shall be fully compatible, except for the different approximation.

-To build the GPU-version, just set the flag GPU_RUN to 1 in the compile.sh and select the machine GPU_local (#12)
+To build the GPU version, set the variable GPU_RUN to 1 in the compile.sh.

+Marconi 100:
+the file go.sh is not automatically compiled, not straightforward!
+Each node has 4 Tesla V100 GPUs.
+Set number of tasks per node and number of GPUs according to your necessities (always the same in pure flow solver)
+Modify also the mpi wrapper creation (mpirun -np ..)

+Launch with SBATCH go.sh

 #Notes: